May 2, 2025 • 16 min read

 - ESRS: European Sustainability Reporting Standards, which detail the reporting and disclosure requirements for companies that must comply with the CSRD.

-The CSRD expands on the 2018 Non-Financial Reporting Directive (NFRD) with the twelve drafted European Sustainability Reporting Standards (ESRS), and increases the scope of disclosure requirements to include businesses’ supply chains and value chains.
-CSRD management reports will need to be issued annually, with the first set scheduled to cover the financial year of 2024, though the schedule may be subject to change.
-Member states of the EU will have a phase-in period to incorporate the CSRD into local and national laws.
+The CSRD expands on the 2014 Non-Financial Reporting Directive (NFRD) with the twelve European Sustainability Reporting Standards (ESRS), and increases the scope of disclosure requirements to include businesses’ supply chains and value chains.
+The CSRD also notably add requirements for third-party assurance.

-The CSRD will have both sector-specific disclosure requirements, such as for banking and financial services, infrastructure, and manufacturing, plus overarching common sustainability reporting standards.
-In addition to expanding on the previous NFRD, the updated Corporate Sustainability Reporting Directive also incorporates and integrates the EU Taxonomy system and the Sustainable Finance Disclosure Regulation (SFDR).
+The CSRD has both sector-specific disclosure requirements, such as for banking and financial services, infrastructure, and manufacturing, plus overarching common sustainability reporting standards.
+In addition to expanding on the previous NFRD, the updated CSRD also incorporates and integrates the EU Taxonomy system and the Sustainable Finance Disclosure Regulation (SFDR).

-Not all EU organizations will need to comply with the CSRD, however large companies, regardless of whether they are public or private, will have to comply with the CSRD if they meet two out of three of the following criteria:
+Not all EU organizations need to comply with the CSRD, however large companies, regardless of whether they are public or private, must comply with the CSRD if they meet two out of three of the following criteria:

 - The company has over 250 employees.